-New parents have a lot on their mind.
-While their infant was born without any visible teeth, there are actually a couple dozen teeth lying in wait beneath her gums for just the right moment to appear.
+New parents have a lot on their minds.
+While their infant was born without visible teeth, a couple of dozen teeth lie in wait beneath her gums for the right moment to appear.
 Those teeth — while beneath her gums and after they appear — are essential to your child’s growth, health, and development.

 When should oral hygiene start?

-Long before your infant can begin caring for his own (eventual) teeth and gums, his parents should begin regular oral hygiene practices.
-For example, use a soft and small piece of a clean washcloth to gently wipe your infant’s gums every time he feeds.
+Before your infant can begin caring for his own (eventual) teeth and gums, his parents should begin regular oral hygiene practices.
+For example, use a soft and small piece of a clean washcloth to wipe your infant’s gums when he feeds gently.

 When should your child first see a pediatric dentist in NW Calgary?

-Your child should visit a dentist near you as soon as his first baby tooth appears, but no later than by his first birthday.
+Your child should visit a dentist near you when his first baby tooth appears by his first birthday.
 A baby’s teeth usually begin to emerge between the age of six months and 18 months.

 What is the difference between a pediatric dentist in NW Calgary and a general dentist?